Pregnant Workers Rights

-Each of these states have different caps on the extent of protection and work compensation.
+Each state has different regulations on legal protections and compensation.
 All states clearly state that new mothers and caregivers have time to bond and care for their newborns for a limited period of time.

 Examples of Pregnancy Discrimination

-Pregnancy discrimination is a widely expreinced phenomenon within many workplaces.
-If you’re working while pregnant or currently looking for a job while pregnant, your employer cannot discriminate against your pregnancy.
+Pregnancy discrimination is incredibly common for many women.
+If you’re working while pregnant or currently looking for a job while pregnant, an employer cannot discriminate against you or your pregnancy.
 This includes, but is not limited to: